Siyy/3DTools/3DTools/3DTools/README.txt

 Known Issues:
 -------------
 •	Inking support:
-Inking is possible with the 2D on 3D code, but it requires a small modification to Interactive3DDecorator.cs to enable this behavior.
-Simply uncomment the commented out “InvalidateArrange” call in OnPreviewMouseMove and inking will fully work.
-Because the InvalidateArrange could potentially be computationally costly, it is commented out by default, but should you need inking support in your application, the above step will enable it by taking the previously described action.

-The Channel9Demo included in the Samples directory, for instance, makes use of inking, and requires this change to run correctly.
+Inking is possible with the 2D on 3D code, but it requires you to set the ContainsInk dependency property on Interactive3DDecorator to true.
+This then causes an InvalidateArrange to occur whenever the mouse is moved.
+Because the InvalidateArrange could potentially be computationally costly, this property is set to false by default.
+See the Channel9Demo included in the Samples directory, for an example of how to set this dependency property.

 •	Styles and Triggers
 Because the Interactive3DDecorator is changing the hidden content based on what 2D on 3D